Silvast/helmikuu/README.md

 lein cljsbuild once min
 ```

-After this you will have the app in /resources/public.
+After this you will have the app files in /resources/public.